samvk/postcard-creator/README.md

 ## Installation

-*Greetings, World!* can be run locally (up until emailing) or previewed at http://postcard.samvk.com.
+*Greetings, World!* can be run locally (up until emailing) or previewed at https://postcard.samvk.com.
-**Note:** Chrome 47+ requires HTTPS to access the webcam.
-This means the webcam feature should either be previewed locally or in Firefox (or upload the code to a secure domain).
+**Note:** Chrome 47+ requires an SSL to access the webcam.

 ## License